Mr Green (company): Green Gaming

 Mr Green invests in its Green Gaming Programme.
 When a new customer signs up, he or she is asked to set limits for the risks he or she is willing to take in his or her play.

 In September 2017, Green Gaming announced a new predictive gaming tool.
 The Green Gaming Predictive tool, developed in partnership with Sustainable Interaction and Sebastian Gassner analyses the playing behaviour of a customer and combines it with the customer's own perception of their risk behaviours which gives players the ability to gain insight into their own risk behaviour - according to Green Gaming itself.

 Players who exhibit increased risk behaviour will be asked to set different limits for their playing or to step back from playing for a period.
 Mr Green will also refrain from communicating sales messages to customers with increased risk behaviours.

-Regulatory Sanctions
+Illegal Gambling

 In the financial year of 2019, Mr Green was fined £3m by the UK Gambling Commission for failing to protect problematic gambling and money laundering.

 The company received a new $3.62m fine in August 2021, due to its failures in taking "sufficient measures to help customers reduce their gambling" and in adhere to the current anti-money laundering regulations.